-In rare but actual scenes, Windows requires updating several times at a go.
-And while in the procedures, the due process flaws, resulting in the error regarding updates getting stuck.
-Other scenes may arise while after a trigger by administrators to repair the OS.
+In rare but actual scenes, Windows requires updating several times.
+And while in the procedures, the due process flaws resulted in the error regarding updates getting stuck.
+Other locations may arise after a trigger by administrators to repair the OS.

 Quick Fixes for Error – Stuck on Preparing to configure Windows

 Read the solutions below to fix this error